De Montfort University Legal Practice Course/ LLM in Legal Practice

 Note: we cannot guarantee that all electives will run as they will only run if there is sufficient demand.
-No electives have been cancelled in recent years.
 It may not be possible to study certain combinations of electives due to timetabling constraints.

 All the course materials are covered by the course fee.
 You will receive a set of printed materials for each subject including a subject textbook and teaching materials.

 There is a dedicated password-protected course website giving access to law lectures, timetable information and pre-session exercises, so that you can gain access to these wherever you are, as well as additional practice exercises and access to online services Westlaw and LexisLibrary.
 You will also have your own university email account to receive ongoing communication throughout the course and to enable you to contact tutors when you need help.

 The facilities in the purpose-built Faculty of Business and Law building include a well-stocked law library, a specialist LPC/LLM resource centre with computer facilities, a mock courtroom and common room.

 Each of the two years begins in September and ends in June the following year.
 The course is designed for those ambitious people who want to join the legal profession, but whose work or family commitments make full-time study difficult.

 The course starts with a five-day foundation course in September, running from Wednesday to Sunday, and after this there are nine weekend teaching sessions during the first academic year running monthly during term time.
 The face-to-face sessions in the second year are held over eight study weekends.
 The programme is especially designed to enable you to carry on full-time work and other commitments while working through your LPC/LLM.